ESA-RadLab/BERTCSRS/README.md

 layer have a ReLU activation layer and a dropout of 0.2 during training.
 The output node has a sigmoid activation function, which can be turned off for training, as I use BCEWithLogitsLoss(), which applies a sigmoid layer itself.
 BCEWithLogitsLoss() is implemented with a strong weight on positive samples, to emphasize recall.
 The optimizer used is RAdam() and I implemented early stopping with a timeout of 3 epochs.
-The best epoch was selected based on both the validation loss and the validation AUROC.
-See [this](Project%20info.pptx) for general info on the project.
+The best epoch from each fold in the Kfold analysis was selected based on both the validation loss and the validation AUROC, from this the best fold was chosen to use in the final classification.
+The threshold for final classification was chosen based on a balance between the recall and precision, with at least 95% recall and a threshold above 0.05 as a hard limit, and preferably a precision above 40% (the trainingsets contain around 9.5% positive samples).

 ## Data
 In the [data/sources](data/sources) directory there are two types of files, the `All references ....xlsx` files contain the full dataset,